 Fun fact: SaaS is not a new concept.

 Computers were also very expensive, making it unrealistic for any company other than a large enterprise to purchase one, never mind several.
 That’s pretty much how the SaaS industry started – although back then they called it a “time-sharing system”.

-How SaaS Differs from Traditional Software
+SaaS Company vs. Traditional Software Company

 There are several differences between SaaS and traditional software.
 The major differences are: